For where your treasure is, there will your heart be also. Matthew 6:21

 But it’s with me now everyday, a quiet awareness that all is well despite cases made by many that it’s otherwise.
 Because at a certain point, there is a choice to make at the fork in the road.
-One awakens as did Jacob Marley in The Christmas Carol or shrivels as his former partner Ebenezer Scrooge did dragging the chain that he forged in life.
+One awakens as did Ebenezer Scrooge in The Christmas Carol or shrivels as his former partner Jacob Marley did dragging the chain that he forged in life.

 William Faulkner wrote, “wonder. go on and wonder.”
 And that was a big piece of how the shift happened I think, a closer watch on the natural world, so stunningly shaped.
 How could I have forgotten something so essential to my childhood?

 And at the same time, the appreciation of the outdoors spilled over into a deep, emphatic respect for humans beings.
 So much to learn.
 “Wonder” as quoted by Kant through Michael McCarthy, is an “astonishment which does not cease when the novelty wears off.”

 Fear and judgement faded too.
 I think more tenderly about the human condition.
 Why would we choose to leave the garden for those scary specters of fear and judgement?
 We forgot who we are.
 And we feel the tiny animal of ourselves, so in need of a big hug.
 Yet so demanding of validation.
 Longing for the joy, we sign up for mutterings of dark self interests.